Orion Group (Bangladesh): History

 In September 2014, Orion Group sought permission from the government to borrow US$88 million from a Singapore-based company for Dutch-Bangla Power and Associates and Orion Power Meghnaghat.
 Orion Footwear started operations on 29 December led by chief executive officer Ruhul Amin Molla.

 The managing director of Orion Group, Salman Karim, said that their plan to establish a LPG plant was delayed by five months due to political instability in March 2015.

 In May 2016, Orion Group signed an agreement with Bangladesh Power Development Board to establish a coal powerplant in Munshiganj by its subsidiary Orion Power Unit-2 Dhaka Limited.
 It will sell the power for 6.69 taka per KWh.
 It held a public meeting to discuss the plant with stakeholders in Narayanganj near the site of Orion Power Meghnaghat Limited.
 Orion Group bought Krispy Kreme to Bangladesh as the official franchise.
 It also bought the Singapore-based Fish & Co. to Bangladesh.

 In October 2020, Orion Group sought about one billion USD loan from the forex reserve of Bangladesh.

 On 24 May 2021, Justices M Enayetur Rahim and Sardar Md Rashed Jahangir halted an order of Bangladesh Bank to list the chairman of Orion Group as a loan defaulter for loans taken under Amar Desh Publications Limited, partly owned by Orion Group.

+On 19 September 2024, Orion Group filed a defamation case against local news-oriented television channel Independent Television, accusing the channel of constantly airing misleading reports on the conglomerate allegedly embezzling governmental funds and laundering money.